Madhavtib/MovieTime/README.md

 * Use command "npm start" in the previously used VS Code terminal to start the react app.
 * Let your browser load the page.

-Now you can successfully isntalled Reactjs.
+Now you have successfully installed Reactjs.

 ## Run on your PC without Docker